What They Said

 Linda G. Toohey

-When you first arrived at Skidmore, I'm sure many of you only had a vague vision of this day, but from that day to this day, we the Skidmore community have been observing your growth, your strength, your aptitude, your creativity and your swelling intelligence.
-In a very few moments we will be unbelievably proud to call you alumni.
+When you first arrived at Skidmore, I'm sure many of you only had a vague vision of this day, but from that day to this, we the Skidmore community have been observing your growth, your strength, your passion, your creativity and your swelling intelligence.
+In a very few moments we will be extremely proud to call you alumni.

 Philip A. Glotzbach

 There is much to celebrate today about what you have done to reach this point in your life, and there is much to anticipate about what you will do tomorrow.
 The paths you choose will be uniquely yours.
 And at the same time, you will always be connected, in so many ways, first of all to everyone in the Class of 2016 but also to everyone in all those classes that have come before you, as well as those yet to come.

 Grammy-winning classical pianist